Tudat/tudat/tutorials/applicationWalkthroughs/unguidedCapsuleEntry.rst

 *Given the position and velocity of the Apollo capsule at a certain point in time with respect to the Earth, what will its position and velocity be once it reaches an altitude of 25 km over the surface of Earth?*

 .. warning:: The example described in this page assumes that the user has read the :ref:`walkthroughsUnperturbedEarthOrbitingSatellite`.
-This page only describes the differences with respect to such example, so please go back before proceding.
+This page only describes the differences with respect to such example, so please go back before proceeding.

 Create the vehicle
 ~~~~~~~~~~~~~~~~~~
-First, the vehicle is created by placing an :literal:`"Apollo"` entry in the :literal:`bodyMap`, as shown below:
+First, the vehicle is created by placing an :literal:`"Apollo"` entry vehicle in the :literal:`bodyMap`, as shown below:

 .. code-block:: cpp